onflow/cadence/README.md

 - **Capability-based security.** Fine-grained access control via entitlements.
 Functions are restricted to callers holding specific authorizations at compile time.
 - **Type safety.** Strong static typing with type inference.
 No runtime type surprises.
 - **Upgradeable by default.** Contracts are upgradeable with enforced backward compatibility.
 No proxy pattern needed.
-- **Reentrancy-proof.** When a resource transfers, the caller's reference is invalidated at compile time.
-The reentrancy attack window does not exist.
+- **Reentrancy significantly mitigated.** When a resource transfers, the caller's reference is invalidated at runtime, eliminating the most common reentrancy attack vectors.

 ## Features